The American Board of Veterinary Practitioners (ABVP)

 The American Board of Veterinary Practitioners was established in 1978 and is accredited by a special committee of the American Veterinary Medical Association (AVMA) to recognize excellence in clinical practice through the certification of species-oriented specialists.
 Over 800 veterinarians worldwide are certified in one of ABVP’s eight practice categories: Canine and Feline, Food Animal, Equine, Dairy, Swine Health Management, Feline, Avian, and Beef Cattle.
 For more information on ABVP visit www.abvp.com.

-Dr. Abella and Dr. Vora have both been certified as a Diplomate by the American Board of Veterinary Practitioners (ABVP) specializing in Canine and Feline Practice.
+Dr. Abella is certified as a Diplomate by the American Board of Veterinary Practitioners (ABVP) specializing in Canine and Feline Practice.

-Drs.
-Abella and Vora mastered a rigorous and demanding application process and certification examination in order to obtain Diplomate status.
+Dr. Abella mastered a rigorous and demanding application process and certification examination in order to obtain Diplomate status.
 To qualify to sit for the extensive, two-day examination, a veterinarian must complete either a residency program or six years of clinical veterinary practice.
 In addition, two case reports, references, descriptions of practice procedures, and professional education records must be submitted and pass review.